 On today’s date in 1988, Pittsburgh Penguins’ star centre Mario Lemieux scored five goals and tallied eight points against the New Jersey Devils to become the first NHL player to score a goal in all five possible game situations.

-Lemieux scored a goal while playing five-on-five (or even strength); while on the powerplay; while shorthanded; while taking a penalty shot; and finally, on an empty net.
+Lemieux scored a goal while playing five-on-five; while on the powerplay; while shorthanded; while taking a penalty shot; and finally, on an empty net.

 That year, to mark Lemieux’s induction into the Hockey Hall of Fame, a set of medallions was issued honouring him and the two other inductees, Glen Sather and Bryan Trottier.
 One set was issued in sterling silver with a mintage of 1,997 while another was issued in nickel.
 The series’ success led to yearly issues that would continue until 2001.